 During this 2-part series, Danie Bester covers the foundational aspects of vision, visual composition, and developing a visual vocabulary.
-In the process of dissecting a series of eye-opening photos created by some of the world’s most renowned photographers, he shows how we can drastically improve our own photos by following similar principles and processes.
+In the process of dissecting a series of eye-opening photos created by some of the world’s most renowned photographers, he shows how we can dramatically improve our own photos by following similar principles and processes.

 About Danie Bester

 Danie is the founder of DPC and Photo Critic.
 He is a well-respected photography educator and accomplished fine art photographer.
-His work has been included in the recent Collector’s Guide to Art and Artists in South Africa.
-Recently, he has been hailed by the Photo World Magazine, as a “Knight of photography as art”.
+His work has been included in the recent The Collector’s Guide to Art and Artists in South Africa.
+Recently, he has been hailed by Photo World Magazine, as a “Knight of Photography as Art”.
 His philosophy about photography is that the camera is just a tool; and that true creativity comes from inside and through studying and applying visual tools and principles.